 1. Give Yourself Permission to Reach Out

 ‘Minding our business’ has somewhat become a modern mantra.
-Yes, I agree we shouldn’t dish out unwanted advice or get riled up over something that has no bearing on us simply because it’s annoying and takes a lot of our energy unnecessarily.
-But minding our business shouldn’t be mistaken to mean only being concerned with our own self-preservation and disregarding other peoples’ existence and welfare.
+I agree we shouldn’t dish out unwanted advice or get riled up over something that has no bearing on us simply because it’s annoying and takes a lot of our good energy unnecessarily.
+But minding our business shouldn’t be mistaken to mean only being concerned with our self-preservation and disregarding other peoples’ existence and welfare.

 I say this because burnout is not just an individual issue.
 Burnout is connected to structural imbalances at play and for that, requires a communal solution.
 And that starts with us not turning away from helping others around us.
 This is why reaching out is so important.

 When we reach out to those around us, we are letting someone know they are not alone and don’t have to be alone in their suffering.
 It can be as simple as asking someone if they are OK or how are they doing.
 To reach out is to let someone know you are there, available, and ready to help should the need arise.
 And yes, if you’re offering help, be prepared to offer it.

 In reality, it can be difficult for someone who’s going through burnout to ask for help.
 But that doesn’t mean we stop trying.
 Sometimes, this means it is on us to let them know we care, asking if they are OK or even telling them we know they are not.

 A few years ago, I was on the edges of a full burnout blow up.
 But I refused to acknowledge it, let alone ask for help.
 Until a colleague told me she thinks what I was going through was not OK.
 That was very hard to hear but it was exactly what I needed to kick start my recovery.
 Sometimes when we are deep in our burnout, brain all fuzzy and oblivious to its grip on our lives, we need someone – on the outside – to reach out and help us see things we don’t see so clearly.

 2. The Power of Holding Space